Lesson video

 The Bible was written in Latin, which by 750 CE was not widely used, meaning that bishops and priests were usually the only people who could read the Bible and transmit the teachings from it to the people in their communities.

-What you tended to have instead in local churches was is what I've got on the screen in front of you now.
+What you tended to have instead in local churches is what I've got on the screen in front of you now.

-So, many churches were painted, all the walls were painted with beautiful and sometimes quite frightening images as well.
+So many churches were painted, all the walls were painted with beautiful and sometimes quite frightening images as well.

-And some of these images, the more frightening ones, are referred to as "doom paintings."
-And effectively they tell the story for illiterate people who were unable to read Latin, more realistically, were also unable to read their native language.
+And effectively, they tell the story for illiterate people who are unable to read Latin, more realistically, were also unable to read their native language.

-The example on the screen here, you can see that there's a ladder, in the upper section we can see that there are some angels, you ascended that ladder and that, therefore, is heaven.
+In the upper section, we can see that there are some angels who are ascending of that ladder, and that, therefore, is heaven.

-So this is a really clear way for local, illiterate people to have an understanding of what the Church is trying to help them achieve and also try and prevent them from falling into.
+So this is a really clear way for local illiterate people to have an understanding of what the Church is trying to help them achieve and also try and prevent them from falling into.

 Christenings, marriages, funerals, festivals, and weekly sermons were all conducted by the local church, meaning that everybody spent a great deal of time there.

-The threats of excommunication prevented people from disobeying Church rules.
+The threats of excommunication prevented people from disobeying church rules.

 Excommunication prevented people from entering heaven.